Adam Freedhand, M.D. Board Certified Orthopedic Surgeon Adult Joint Reconstruction Specialist

 - Fellowship in Adult Reconstruction and Sports Medicine, The Insall, Scott, Kelly Institute, Beth Israel North, New York.

-- Completed internship and orthopaedic surgery residency at the Hospital for the University of Pennsylvania in Philadelphia, PA.
+- Completed internship and orthopedic surgery residency at the Hospital for the University of Pennsylvania in Philadelphia, PA.

 - Graduated Medical School from the State University of New York, Health Science Center at Brooklyn.